EAVFW/EAVFW.Templates/README.md

 - ```<mainDatabase1>``` could be the desired name for the database schema.

 Example:
-dotnet new eavfw --projectPrefix "MyOrg001" --mainAppReplace "MyEAVTestApp001" --databaseName "MyEAVTestAppDatabase001"
+dotnet new eavfw --namespace "MyOrg001" --appName "MyEAVTestApp001" --databaseName "MyEAVTestAppDatabase001"

 <br>
 For information about the parameters, run: